 This is where the Nucleon formula enters the picture, as it provides a way to measure and quantify the most important aspects of IT’s challenges.
 The Nucleon formula allows CIOs and CEOs alike to work together on the most important issues facing the company.

 7Jeppe Hedaa and his team has looked at the relevant data and identified four universal areas that greatly impact performance in the area of organization.
 They are:

 Team Size, Bureaucracy, Decision-maker Proximity

 and Optimal People Allocation.

 Team size can heavily influence the performance of the team.
-Through studies of thousands of comparable projects, the conclusion is that larger teams have a lower performance than smaller ones.
+Through studies of thousands of comparable projects, the conclusion is that larger teams delivers a much lower performance per individual than smaller ones.

 The optimal IT team size is between three and five developers, though you can grow a team to seven developers with only a minor impact on performance.
 When you compare the progress of one of these small teams to that of a larger group, you see that adding more people results in a huge decrease in productivity and a significant increase in mistakes.

 Studies of more than 4,000 IT projects confirm the greater efficiency and effectiveness of small teams.
 One study analyzed 564 comparable projects in which 100,000 lines of equivalent code were written.
 The projects were divided into two groups of either small teams (less than five people) or large teams (more than twenty people).
 Though the larger teams finished the job six days earlier than the smaller teams, they carried an overhead that was 7.3 times greater.